10.2: Basic Emotions

 “Liking”: The neural circuits of pleasure and enjoyment

-Surprisingly, the amount of desire an individual feels toward a reward need not correspond to how much he or she likes that reward.
-This is because the neural structures involved in the enjoyment of rewards are different from the structures involved in the desire for the rewards.
+Surprisingly, the amount of desire an individual feels toward a reward need not correspond to how much they like that reward.
+The neural structures responsible for enjoying rewards differ from those involved in desiring rewards.
 “Liking” (e.g., enjoyment of a sweet liquid) can be measured in babies and nonhuman animals by measuring licking speed, tongue protrusions, and happy facial expressions, whereas “wanting” (desire) is shown by the willingness to work hard to obtain a reward (Berridge & Kringelbach, 2008).
 Liking has been distinguished from wanting in research on topics such as drug abuse.
 For example, drug addicts often desire drugs even when they know that the ones available will not provide pleasure (Stewart et al., 1984).

 Research on liking has focused on a small area within the nucleus accumbens and on the posterior half of the ventral pallidum.
 These brain regions are sensitive to opioids and endocannabinoids.
 Stimulation of other regions of the reward system increases wanting but does not increase liking and, in some cases, even decreases liking.
 The research on the distinction between desire and enjoyment contributes to the understanding of human addiction, particularly why individuals often continue to frantically pursue rewards such as cocaine, opiates, gambling, or sex, even when they no longer experience pleasure from obtaining these rewards due to habituation.